 The notes to financial statements disclose any material information that concerns the items under financial statements.
 Any assumptions that were used to arrive at the figures.
 For the two companies there were no special items that were identified (Penman, 2018).
 Additionally, for the Hanesbrand there were no changes in and any disagreement with the accountants on financial disclosure.
 For Under Amour, the company changed some accounting principles.
 For example, accounting for leases and revenues were altered to make them more ascertainable.
-Remarkably, the two companies provide a fair an all material respective financial position of the companies.

 Balance sheet with particular focus on Goodwill/Intangible Assets

 In the most current fiscal year Under Amour contacted a goodwill impairment assessment.
 The balance of the Goodwill was $550.2 million.
 It is the company’s responsibility of the company to conduct annual impairment to ascertain the fair value of the item.
 Notably, the goodwill of the Under Amour Company reflects the value of the products it offers to the consumers as it forms a big part pf the assets the company recorded over the years.
 It is also worth noting that the fair value has constantly increased over the years.
 On the other hand, Hanesbrand Goodwill was reported at $1,235,711 down from $1,241,727.
 On the risk factors section the company had reported that a decline in the fair value of its intangible assets would result to an impairment charge (Penman, 2019).
 The drop of the goodwill fair value reported is well explained by the materialization of the risk.
 It shows that the company’s Goodwill varies from time to time depending on the prevailing market conditions.
-Remarkably, the impairment charge that occurs from time to time would greatly affect the earnings per share an investor would get in each particular fiscal year.

 External auditor’s assessment re.
 The quality of the company’s financial accounting/reporting